-Together with ArtsRevive, the Selma-Dallas County Historic Preservation Society invites quality vendors, artisans and craftsmen to market their wares.
-Food vendors offer everything from spicy southern barbecue to chicken on a stick, Oriental fare, Greek salads, Polish sausage, hamburgers, turkey legs, funnel cakes and curly fries.
+Together with ArtsRevive, the Selma-Dallas County Historic Preservation Society invited quality vendors, artisans and craftsmen to market their wares.
+Food vendors offered everything from spicy southern barbecue to chicken on a stick, Oriental fare, Greek salads, Polish sausage, hamburgers, turkey legs, funnel cakes and curly fries.

-Children will enjoy train rides throughout the day and Buddy the Clown.
-Buddy is not only a ventriloquist and balloonist, but will be riding throughout the festival in his bubble car blowing hundreds of bubbles behind him.
-Bet you can’t pop just one!
+Children enjoyed train rides throughout the day and Buddy the Clown.
+Buddy is not only a ventriloquist and balloonist, but rode throughout the festival in his bubble car blowing hundreds of bubbles behind him.

-Experience the tunes of Dixieland, blues, Southern rock and country while you browse open-air booths piled with colorful quilts and handbags, wooden bowls and children’s toys.
-Shop along Water Avenue beneath wrought-iron balconies for barnwood and cedar birdhouses, baskets woven with wisteria and kudzu, monogrammed gifts, handmade jewelry, pottery and much more.
-If you are an artisan, crafter, or vendor and would like to take part in Riverfront Market Day, please download and complete this 2013 Vendor Application.
+Crowds experienced the tunes of Dixieland, blues, Southern rock and country while they browsed open-air booths piled with colorful quilts and handbags, wooden bowls and children’s toys.
+They shopped along Water Avenue beneath wrought-iron balconies for barnwood and cedar birdhouses, baskets woven with wisteria and kudzu, monogrammed gifts, handmade jewelry, pottery and much more.

-Selma’s Riverfront Market Day 2013 will have something for everyone:
+Selma’s Riverfront Market Day 2013 had something for everyone:

-Gates open at 9 a.m. and close at 5 p.m.
-Price is just $2 for adults, $1 children 12 and over and FREE for children under 12.
+Gates opened at 9 a.m. and closed at 5 p.m.
+Price was just $2 for adults, $1 children 12 and over and FREE for children under 12.

-Plan to spend the weekend and also attend the Alabama Tale-Tellin’ Festival on Friday and Saturday nights.
+Many folks planned to spend the weekend and also attended the Alabama Tale-Tellin’ Festival on Friday and Saturday nights.

 2013 Market Day Music